xdire/xlb/rfd/0001-general-design.md

 For the scope of this design tests will be designed in following areas:
 - Tests for routing strategies to ensure proper operation capabilities and proper concurrency implementation
 - Tests that components follow the context closure
-- Functional+concurrency tests to ensure traffic flows between clients and customer pool
+- Functional tests with concurrency to ensure traffic flows without issues between clients and customer pool
--